Former WWE and WCW superstar Raymond Hernandez, (AKA: Hercules Hernandez) passed away in his sleep Friday night, March 5, 2004. He was 46.

 Teamed with Canadian Dewey Robertson, Hernandez won the Central States Tag Team Championship.
 The switch to tag team wrestling was beneficial to Hernandez who would be the backbone of many teams throughout his professional life in pro wrestling.

-In an interview at the Pro Wrestling Hall of Fame dinner in Blasdell, NY Saturday night, Robertson recalled Hernandez arrived in Kansas City, with only ski boots to wear in the ring.
+In an interview at the Pro Wrestling Hall of Fame dinner in Blasdell, New York, Saturday night, Robertson recalled Hernandez arrived in Kansas City, with only ski boots to wear in the ring.
 Promoter Bob Geigel tried to discourage Robertson from helping Hernandez, especially leading the match when they fought in the ring, a role traditionally expected of the babyface.

 Moving on to the Mid-South area, Hernandez fell under the tutelage of Mr. Wrestling II.
 Later, Hernandez joined forces with his future WWE stablemate — Ted DiBiase — to form the Devastation Inc. The team was managed by General Skandor Akbar.